 - Analyse as you go "sanity checks" on chemistry, nonbonded interactions, surface composition.
-Use Molprobity for clashes, Chimera or pymol to check e.g. for buried polars, exposed hydrophobics.
-Monitor agreement with secondary structure, disorder predictions. - Use EM-ringer (or Q-scores) to identify errors in backbone and rotamer geometry. - Look at everything!
+Use Molprobity for clashes, Chimera(X) or pymol to check e.g. for buried polars, exposed hydrophobics.
+Monitor agreement with secondary structure, disorder predictions. - Use EM-ringer (or other local metrics Q-score, Strudel score, MEDIC all useful) to identify errors in backbone and rotamer geometry. - Look at everything!
 Manually check and recheck the fit of every residue.
 Tedious but necessary. - Sometimes, you just can't tell the right answer.
-Don't be afraid to specify sequence ambiguity (use UNKs). - Half-map FSCs are only really useful to analyse overfitting they tell you little about the local quality or correctness of the model.
+Don't be afraid to specify sequence ambiguity (use UNKs). - Half-map FSCs are useful to analyze/identify overfitting during refinement, but they tell you little about the local quality or correctness of the model.